predis/predis/README.md

     }
 }

-// Inject your scriptable command in the current profile:
+// Inject your script command in the current profile:
 $client = new Predis\Client();
 $client->getProfile()->defineCommand('lpushrand', 'ListPushRandomValue');